adonisjs/v5-docs/content/api/database/query-builder.md

   )
 ```

-You can also generate a sub-query by passing a callback as the 2nd argument.
+The `whereIn` method also accepts a callback as the 2nd argument.
+The callback receives an instance of the subquery that you can use to compute values as runtime.

 ```ts
 Database